Research output per year

 Alison Jeffers is a Lecturer in Applied Theatre and Contemporary Performance at the University of Manchester where she has worked since 2009.
 She teaches on BA (Hons) Drama courses and supervises a number of PhD students.
-She is on the Executive Committee of SCUDD, the national body for teaching and learning in Drama and has played a strong role in developing The Association for Research in Performance and Theatre (TaPRA) though membership of that Executive.
+She was Vice Chair on the Executive Committee of SCUDD, the national body for teaching and learning in Drama and has played a strong role in developing The Association for Research in Performance and Theatre (TaPRA) through membership of that Executive.
 Alison taught for many years in further education and in a conservatoire setting before moving into teaching and research at Manchester.
 The move into a research career was enabled by the award of an AHRC studentship through the In Place of War project where Alison researched and wrote a PhD on refugee theatre and performance in the UK.
-This was subsequently published as a monograph by Palgrave Macmillan under the title Refugees, Theatre and Crisis: performing global identities in 2010 and was awarded the TaPRA prize for promising research by an early career researcher in 2012.
+This was subsequently published as a monograph by Palgrave Macmillan under the title Refugees, Theatre and Crisis: performing global identities in 2011 and was awarded the TaPRA prize for promising research by an early career researcher in 2012.

 Alison Jeffers's research interests include: cultural democracy; applied theatre practice and research methodologies; participatory theatre with marginalised groups; community arts history and practice; performances of citizenship and belonging.
-Her practical interests include storytelling and adaptation in performance, site specific practices and autobiographical performance.
+Her practical interests include storytelling and adaptation in performance, site specific practices, solo and autobiographical performance.
 Between 2005 and 2010 she undertook drama work with refugees and asylum seekers who are survivors of torture at Freedom from Torture in Manchester.
 Her most recent research concerns historical and contemporary understandings of cultural democracy seen through the lens of the British Community Arts Movement of the 1970s and 1980s.
 Research involved interviewing artists active in the early years of the movement, working in a number of private archives and uncovering a wealth of material from that period.
 The results of that research can be seen in Culture Democracy and the Right to Make Art, a co-edited book with artist Gerri Moriarty, published by Bloomsbury Methuen in 2017.
 In 2018 this book was awarded Gold Open Access status, enabled through institutional funds from the University of Manchester.

 Publications: